 It is recommended (Swail et al., 2010a; Swail et al., 2010b) that in order to serve the full range of users, directional spectral wave measuring systems should reliably estimate the so-called "First 5" standard.
 Technically, this refers to five defining variables at a particular wave frequency (or wave period).
-The first variable is the wave energy, which is related to the wave height, and the other four are the first four coefficients of the Fourier series that estimates the infinite series describing the directional distribution of that energy.
+The first variable is the wave energy, which is related to the wave height, and the other four are the first four coefficients of the Fourier series that definesestimates the infinite series describing the directional distribution of that energy.
 At each frequency band, not only is the wave direction defined but also the spread (second moment), skewness (third moment) and kurtosis (the fourth moment).
-The skewness resolves how the directional distribution is concentrated (to the left or right of the mean) and the kurtosis defines the peakedness of the distribution.
+The skewness resolves how the directional distribution.
 Obtaining these three additional parameters (spread, skewness and kurtosis) for each frequency band yields an improved representation of the wave field.